e18e/e18e/docs/blog/the-year-ahead-2026.md

 The next version of this data set will introduce a new schema which supports all of these use cases, and more!

 This will lead to us being able to make smarter suggestions in tools like the ESLint plugin, based on baseline and engine constraints rather than just a flat list of recommendations.

+## Replacements GitHub action

+Very early design stages right now, but we're cooking up a GitHub action which will automatically create pull requests for module replacements and syntax improvements.

+This action should do a lot of what the CLI and the ESLint plugin do, but in an automated fashion and focused around migrations rather than analysis.

+Think of it as dependabot for modernization and performance improvements!

 ## Framework Performance